fot. z archiwum przewodnika

 Riders leave Albania that day.
 Transfer to Tirana or Saranda available.

-The guide might modify the route according to weather conditions and group's riding skills.
+The guide might modify the route according to weather conditions and group's riding skill.

-The traditional Albanian quisine is based on different meat and various, delicious types of cheese.
-At the seaside fish and sea food will be served, too.
-Ecological fruits and vegetables, honey, jams, eggs, bread, desserts and sweets will appear during meals.
+The traditional Albanian cuisine is based on different meat and various, delicious types of cheese.
+Ecological fruits and vegetables, honey, jams, eggs, bread, desserts and sweets will be served, too.
 We will drink local water, herbs brews, and – of course – local wine and raki.

 Equipment

-You will ride in good quality English-type saddles.
+You will ride in good quality English-type trail saddles.
 Bridles are of regular construction, we use bits.
-The equipment in general is what most riders are used to.
+The equipment in general is what most European riders are used to.

 Please note: we recommend using a helmet while riding.